-XEP is a lightweight API that provides high-performance .NET technology for persisting simple to moderately complex object hierarchies.
+XEP is a lightweight SDK that provides high-performance .NET technology for persisting simple to moderately complex object hierarchies.
 XEP projects the data in .NET objects as persistent events (database objects that store a persistent copy of the data fields) in an InterSystems IRIS® database.
-XEP is optimized for applications that must acquire and persist data at the highest possible speed.
+XEP is optimized for acquiring and persisting data at the highest possible speed.

 The .NET Framework, version 2.0, 4.0, or 4.5.

 Computers that run your .NET client applications do not require InterSystems IRIS, but they must have a connection to the InterSystems IRIS Server and must be running a supported version of the .NET Framework.